lindb/lindb.github.io/docs/guide/introduction.md

 components, which is suitable for medium and large-scale Internet enterprises to solve the pain-point of metric storage and analysis under massive data.

-## Main features
+## Key features

-The main features of LinDB are as follows:
+The key features of LinDB are as follows:

 - Simple for use and operate, only rely on ETCD, deployed as a binary file with stand-alone mode and cluster mode;
 - Support cluster mode, with good horizontal scalability;